Atmosera-CoPilot-Dev/self-paced/go/robot/instructions.md

 ## Step 1

-Define a type \"direction\" based on the built-in type int
+Define a type "direction" based on the built-in type int

 ## Step 2

-Create an enumeration of type "direction" with named constants north, south, east, and west.\
+Create an enumeration of type "direction" with named constants north, south, east, and west.
 Use iota to set the sequence

 ## Step 3

-Define a type named "robot" based on struct
+Define a type named "robot" based on struct.
 Add the following fields:

 -   name (string)